Social Trading UK Guide 2023

 Another key aspect of social trading apps is that they are interactive.
 Other traders can follow you once you establish your profile.
 You can also comment on other traders’ activity.
 For example, you may want to congratulate another trader on a winning position or ask more about how they decided to enter that position.

-Social trading in the UK can be a great way to get more information about trading strategies or to hear other traders’ thoughts on a company.
+Social trading in the UK can be a suitable way to get more information about trading strategies or to hear other traders’ thoughts on a company.
 Comments are public, so frequently other traders will weigh in.
-It’s relatively easy to spark a thoughtful discussion about the merits of a particular asset or trading strategy.
+It’s relatively accessible to spark a thoughtful discussion about the merits of a particular asset or trading strategy.

 Gauging Market Sentiment

-One additional feature that the best social trading platforms offer is the ability to quickly gauge market sentiment around an asset.
-On the popular eToro social trading network, data about traders’ open positions is gathered from across the platform.
-The result is that you can easily see what percent of traders are buying or selling that asset and factor that into your trading decision.
+One additional feature that popular social trading platforms offer is the ability to gauge market sentiment around an asset.
+On social trading networks, data about traders’ open positions is gathered from across the platform.
+The result is that you can see what percent of traders are buying or selling that asset and factor that into your trading decision.

 Even better, you can commit as much or as little of your portfolio to copy trading as you want.
 For example, let’s say you have £5,000 in your account.
 You can use copy trading to create a forex social trading portfolio worth £2,500 that runs on autopilot.
 Then you can manually trade your remaining £2,500 in, say, stocks to diversify your account.